Accused – Family Member or Friend

 If your friend or loved one has just been arrested or detained by the police, they may be held in police lock up.
 Please contact police in the community in which they were arrested or detained.

 Following their first court appearance, they may be held in a provincial correctional centre.
-If the person you are looking for is in provincial custody the Ministry of Justice can pass on a message to your loved one or friend, who can then contact you.
+If the person you are looking for is in provincial custody the Ministry of Public Safety and Solicitor General can pass on a message to your loved one or friend, who can then contact you.
 However, they cannot tell you where your loved one or friend is located because privacy laws require that information be kept confidential.

 To leave a message you may call 1 888 952-7968 during regular business hours.
 Be sure to have the full name and birth date of the person you are looking for.